Doors

 This revision provides property developers, architects and other security professionals the opportunity to layer their security beyond the capability of previous revisions.

-LPS 1175 Issue 8.1 is the latest revision acceptable to SBD however, some of the older issues are still relevant for historical reasons.
+LPS 1175 Issue 8.2 is the latest revision acceptable to SBD however, some of the older issues are still relevant for historical reasons.
 For further information please contact SBD or your local DOCO.

-Requirements and testing procedures for the LPCB approval and listing of building components, strongpoints, security enclosures and free-standing barriers offering resistance to intruders attempting to use stealth to gain entry
+Requirements and testing procedures for the LPCB approval and listing of building components, strongpoints, security enclosures and free-standing barriers offering resistance to intruders attempting to use stealth to gain entry.

 LPS 2081 specifies two grades of security according to the tools and time taken by an intruder in situations where they want to avoid making excessive noise, replicating a stealth attack common in a residential environment.
 When LPS 2081 is used as a route to gain SBD approval, SRB is the minimum requirement for a doorset.

 Dual Certification is a doorset that has undergone full scale recognised industry standard tests for fire resistance and for security based on the same design specification and has independent third-party certification for both Fire and Security on a single scope of certification.
-The Security scope denotes this and it is reflected in the Security certificate stating the doorset name/type.
-It should be noted that other performance requirements will be needed, dependant on the requirement performance of the doorset.